8.1 Overview of the Health-Related Services (HRS) Table

-Example: Sara has an indwelling urinary ("Foley") catheter in continually.
+Example: Sara has an indwelling urinary (“Foley”) catheter.
 The catheter is changed (by a nurse) every 30 days.
-Daily "cath care" is just soap and water as normal part of bathing and is not really considered a "health-related service" on the screen.
+Daily “cath care” is soap and water as a normal part of bathing and is not considered a “health-related service” on the screen.
 No irrigations are needed.
 Sara also has a tracheostomy.
-Tasks related to this include having a nurse change the trach tube once every month, and a parent clean the trach site ("trach care") twice a day.
-The screener places two checkmarks: 1) Urinary catheter-related skilled tasks at "1 to 3 times/month" and 2) Tracheostomy Care at "1-2 times/day."
+Tasks related to this include having a nurse change the trach tube once every month, and a parent or caretaker clean the trach site (“trach care”) twice a day.
+The screener places two check marks: 1) Urinary catheter-related skilled tasks at “1 to 3 times/month” and 2) Tracheostomy Care at “1-2 times/day.”

-The screener will encounter frequencies of treatments that do not fit the columns in this table.
+The screener will encounter frequencies of health related services that do not fit the columns in this section.
 Options are limited for brevity.
 Here are some guidelines for rounding off or taking averages for differing frequencies:

 - If the frequency of treatments varies over weeks or months, select the answer that seems closest to the average frequency of help needed.

 - If the frequency of treatments varies day to day, select the answer that most accurately describes their needs on the higher frequency days.

-- If something is done less than once every month, the screener will not check it on the HRS table.
-If a task is done "every month or two," ask how many times over the past six or 12 months.
-If that averages to almost once a month, check the "1 to 3 times/month" column.
+- If something is done less than once every month, the screener will not check it in the HRS section.
+If a task is done “every month or two,” ask how many times over the past six or 12 months.
+If that averages to almost once a month, check the “1 to 3 times/month” column.

 If the child is expecting to encounter health-related services in the near future, it may be difficult to determine the average frequency of help or services needed.
-With some conditions an educated estimate can be made.
-For example, if a child is expected to get a central line very soon it might be hard to predict the frequency of skilled tasks.
+With some conditions, an educated estimate can be made.
+If a child is expected to get a central line very soon, it might be hard to predict the frequency of skilled tasks.
 However, since most central lines need to be flushed once a day, that is a safe box to check.